One of Trump’s broken promises has cost US taxpayers 255 times the presidential salary he volunteered not to take

 However, back in the reality-based world, the bad news kept coming.

 Over the weekend, the climate system sounded simultaneous alarms.
 Near the entrance to the Arctic Ocean in northwest Russia, the temperature surged to 84 degrees Fahrenheit (29 Celsius).
-Meanwhile, the concentration of carbon dioxide in […]
+Meanwhile, the concentration of carbon dioxide in the […]

 Read the Full Article